 \subsection{Network Dissection}

 Deep neural networks may be learning explicit disentangled concepts from the underlying data distribution.
 For example, \citep{zhou2014object} show that object detectors emerge in networks trained for scene classification.
-To study whether filters in brain tumor segmentation networks learn such disentangled concepts, and to quantify such functional disentanglement over different layers, we implement the Network Dissection \citep{bau2017network} pipeline, allowing us to determine the function of individual filters in the network.
+To study whether filters in brain tumor segmentation networks learn such disentangled concepts, and to quantify such functional disentanglement (i.e. to quantify to what extent individual filters learn individual concepts), we implement the Network Dissection \citep{bau2017network} pipeline, allowing us to determine the function of individual filters in the network.

 In-Network Dissection, the activation map of an internal filter for every input image is obtained.
 Then the distribution $\alpha$ of the activation is formulated over the entire dataset.
 The obtained activation map is then resized to the dimensions of the original image and thresholded to get a concept mask.
 This concept mask might tell us which individual concept a particular filter learns when overlaid over the input image.